 The answer, of course, is no. Why?
-Well.
 We know that sex before marriage is one of the biggest sins against God.
 In fact, in the Bible, God considers it on par with murder and idolatry.
 Not because it is “bad,” in fact, just the opposite!
-Sex is beautiful, holy, and something created to be sacred, and it therefore, is something that we need to do God’s way.
+Sex is beautiful, holy, and something created to be sacred, and it therefore is something that we need to do God’s way.

 What the Bible condemns is fornication, which, in simpler terms, is sex outside of the sacrament of marriage.
 However, rape is completely different because the person does not choose to engage in sex before marriage.
 If one does not choose to engage in the act, but has it forced upon them, their free will is not involved.
 Sin requires a conscious decision.
-In the case of rape, the victim isn’t given a choice, and therefore it is not held against them.
+In the case of rape, the victim is not given a choice, and therefore it is not held against them.

 Virginity may be taken from some people, but our true virginity is something that we have to choose to give away.
 Our sexuality is something that we control.
 If someone forces themselves into our lives, they steal from us.
 This is not the same as offering the gift of ourselves freely.
 Thus, God would not hold it against us, as such horrible acts break His heart.
-He will count it against the person who does it, absolutely, but He would never blame the victim.
+He will count it against the person who commits this, absolutely, but He would never blame the victim.

 Anyone who really loves you, especially if they call themselves a Christian, would never hold it against you either.
 Look for a person who is interested in your healing, and in your future.